Lightnet/sdl3_vulkan_flecs/README.md

 - Source files (shader.vert, shader.frag) are provided for reference.

 ## Notes
+- Hardcoding: None
+- Triangle vertices
-- Hardcoding: Triangle vertices and ImGui elements are currently hardcoded.
+- ImGui elements work in progress for debug
 - C++ Usage: Minimal, primarily for wrapping libraries like VulkanMemoryAllocator to reduce Vulkan boilerplate.
 - Logging: Flecs-based logging is a work in progress and may be incomplete.